How Much Space Between Oven And Cabinets?

 Use Clear PVC Plastic Tubing

-Just make sure that the diameter of the plastic tubing is slightly thicker than the gap to get a firm fit to keep it from falling.
-To clean, remove and wash with dish soap and water.
+Just make sure that the diameter of the plastic tubing is slightly thicker than the gap to get a firm fit and keep it from falling.
+To clean, remove it and wash it with dish soap and water.
 Let it dry before reinstalling.

 Use Wood Boards